Enable Printer Sharing in Windows Sandbox

 Computer Configuration > Administrative Templates > Windows Components > Windows Sandbox

-Then, in the Windows Sandbox details pane on the right, locate and double-click the setting that says “Allow printer sharing with Windows Sandbox.”
+Then, in the Windows Sandbox details pane on the right, find and double-click the “Allow printer sharing with Windows Sandbox” setting.

-On the Allow printer sharing with Windows Sandbox window, set the option to Not Configure, Enabled, or Disabled.
+In the Allow printer sharing with Windows Sandbox window, choose either Not Configured, Enabled, or Disabled.

 - Not Configured (default)